Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 - Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound to check for an enlarged spleen or liver, and also to rule out any other possible causes of a child's symptoms.

 - Lumbar puncture.
-Also called a spinal tap, this procedure uses a hollow needle to remove a small amount of cerebrospinal fluid (the fluid surrounding the brain and spinal cord) for examination in a lab.
+Also called a spinal tap, this procedure uses a hollow needle to remove a small amount of cerebrospinal fluid (CSF, the fluid surrounding the brain and spinal cord) for examination in a lab.

 - Chromosomal tests.
 By analyzing DNA from blood or bone marrow, doctors can check for the specific genetic changes that identify the various subtypes of AML.
-This is important because treatments may vary according to subtype.
+This is important because treatment may vary depending on which AML subtype a child has.

 - Tissue typing or HLA (human leukocyte antigen) typing.
 If a child needs a stem cell transplant (also called a bone marrow transplant), this test helps doctors find a suitable stem cell donor.
 It works by comparing the proteins on the surface of a child's blood cells with the proteins on a potential donor's cells.
 The more "HLA markers" a child and donor share, the greater the chance that a transplant will be successful.